The Strava Android app depends on location services, which require extra battery power beyond what would be used when the phone is in standby mode.

 In general, the idea is to turn off parts of the phone that are not necessary during your ride.
 By adjusting settings, you can turn off applications and functions so the phone will have more battery power to run Strava for a longer period of time.
 Don't forget to reset the changes you make to your phone's settings.

 Mobile devices use backlights or LEDs to create the light shown by their displays.
-These lights use a large amount of energy, so you should minimize or avoid use of the screen while recording a very long activity.
+These lights use a large amount of energy, so you should minimize or avoid the use of the screen while recording a very long activity.

 Airplane mode is a convenient setting that disables all voice and data radio communication on the phone.
 In most cases, the GPS capability is still enabled, but there are some considerations to keep in mind.
 For instance, some Motorola devices disable the GPS in airplane mode so be sure and test this out beforehand.
 An obvious side effect of this is that the phone will not be able to make or receive calls, texts, tweets, notifications, etc. as long as airplane mode is enabled.

 If you want to be able to receive voice calls, you can turn off data communication and save battery.
 SMS messages should still work, both sending and receiving.
+You can disable data communication by following the path below:

-Settings > Wireless & Networks > Mobile Networks > Data Enabled.
+Settings > Wireless & Networks > Mobile Networks > Data Enabled

 If you are in airplane mode, the rest of the suggestions involving communication settings will not provide further help.
 However, if you don't want to use airplane mode, some of the suggestions below can help.

-Recording data from external sensors requires additional power to operate the internal or external radio communications.
+Recording data from external sensors require additional power to operate the internal or external radio communications.
 This applies to both ANT+ and Bluetooth-LE sensors such as heart rate monitors, cycling power meters, and cadence and speed sensors.

 If you are not using ANT+ sensors, do not plug in an ANT+ key or case.
 If you are not using Bluetooth-LE, you can disable it in the app's settings for Biometric Sensors.